microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 `/var/opt/omi/log/ and /var/opt/microsoft/scx/log`

 # Uninstalling the OMS Agent for Linux
 The agent packages can be uninstalled using dpkg or rpm, or by running the bundle .sh file with the `--remove` argument.
+Additionally, if you want to completely remove all pieces of the OMS Agent for Linux you can run the bundle .sh file with the `--purge` arguement.

 **Debian & Ubuntu:**
 ```
-> sudo dpkg –P omsconfig
+> sudo dpkg -P omsconfig
 > sudo dpkg -P omsagent
-> sudo dpkg -P scx
-> sudo dpkg -P omi
+> sudo /opt/microsoft/scx/bin/uninstall
 ```

 **CentOS, Oracle Linux, RHEL, and SLES:**
 ```
-> sudo rpm –e omsconfig
+> sudo rpm -e omsconfig
 > sudo rpm -e omsagent
-> sudo rpm -e scx
-> sudo rpm -e omi
+> sudo /opt/microsoft/scx/bin/uninstall
 ```

 # Compatibility with System Center Operations Manager